search ]

 So, there are various ways to improve the loading time of web fonts and reduce the time of FOUT and FOIT.
 Using the rel=”preload” attribute, converting to Inline Data URI, and in general optimizing for speed and loading time using a fast server and optimization techniques.

 Since fonts are static assets that don’t need frequent updates, ensure you’re using optimal Cache-Control settings.
 These settings are mentioned in the post I linked in the previous paragraph.
-Additionally, if you use Google Fonts, you might want to consider loading them locally from your personal computer.
+Additionally, if you use Google Fonts, you might want to consider loading them locally from your server.

 Either way, using the font-display property allows us to have much more control over how text is displayed on the site while the web font is loading.